derek-cassady/US-county-dashboard/README.md

 ### Requirements
 This project was done in a Windows environment and uses pathing that works in a windows environment.
-Therefore, in its' current state, it can not be guarenteed to work in a Mac or Linux based system.
+Therefore, in its current state, it can not be guaranteed to work in a Mac or Linux based system.

 Please ensure that if you are using a virtual environment it is contained within the project cloned file: